 New Trump rules on Cuba travel leaves winners and losers

-President Donald Trump's new policy on Cuba travel has winners and losers: Group tour operators hope to sell more trips, but bed-and-breakfast owners in Cuba say they're losing business.
-Five of 12 private bed-and-breakfast owners in Havana and Cuba's southern colonial city of Trinidad told The Associated Press that they received cancellations after Trump's June 16 announcement .
+In this June 17, 2017, file photo, tourists ride a tour bus in front of the Capitolio in Havana, Cuba.
+Five of 12 private bed-and-breakfast owners in Havana and Cuba's southern colonial city of Trinidad told The Associated Press that they received cancellations after Trump's June 16 announcement of a new policy on Cuba travel.

 Discussions